 Bear in mind that you can expect to pay real estate agent fees and marketing costs for both private treaty sales and property auctions.
 This doesn’t make one method any more cost effective than the other.
 As you make your decision, you’ll want to talk to your real estate agent about what costs will be involved as well as the current market you’re in.
 This can help you reach a decision.

 It’s a good idea to use a qualified, licensed real estate agent who knows your specific area well.
-You can compare agent qualifications using the free online dashboard at LocalAgentFinder.
-Register now to start comparing agents and finding the right individual to help you achieve the most favourable sales outcome.
+You can compare agent qualifications at LocalAgentFinder.
+Start comparing agents and find the right individual to help you choose whether to sell by auction or private treaty.